genomika/summercourse/Course_Materials/quality-control/Tutorial.md

     ls -lh
     gunzip small.fq.gz

 **NOTE** Both gzip and gunzip are extremely I/O intensive when run on large files.
-While TACC has tremendous compte resources and the Lustre parallel file system is great, it has its limitations.
-It is not difficult to overwhelm the Lustre file system if you gzip or gunzip more than a few files at a time (~4) in a batch job.
+While bioinformatic servers has tremendous compute resources and  file system is not so great, it has its limitations.
 The intensity of compression/decompression operations is another reason you should compress your sequencing files once (if they aren't already) then leave them that way.

+### About compressed files

+Sequencing data files can be very large - from a few megabytes to gigabytes.
+And with NGS giving us longer reads and deeper sequencing at decreasing price points, it's not hard to run out of storage space.
+As a result, most sequencing facilities will give you compressed sequencing data files.
+The most common compression program used for individual files is gzip and its counterpart gunzip whose compressed files have the .gz extension.
+The tar and zip programs are most commonly used for compressing directories.

+Let's take a look at the size difference between uncompressed and compressed files.
+We use the -l option of ls to get a long listing that includes the file size, and -h to have that size displayed in "human readable" form rather than in raw byte sizes.

+    ls -lh $HOME/data/yeast_stuff/*.fastq
+    ls -lh $HOME/data/yeast_stuff/*.fastq.gz

+#### Exercise: About how big are the compressed files?
+The uncompressed files?
+About what is the compression factor?

+You may be tempted to want to uncompress your sequencing files in order to manipulate them more directly – but resist that temptation.
+Nearly all modern bioinformatics tools are able to work on .gz files, and there are tools and techniques for working with the contents of compressed files without ever uncompressing them.

 #### head and tail, more or less

 One of the challenges of dealing with large data files, whether compressed or not, is finding your way around the data – finding and looking at relevant pieces of it.
 Except for the smallest of files, you can't open them up in a text editor because those programs read the whole file into memory, so will choke on sequencing data files!
 Instead we use various techniques to look at pieces of the files at a time.

-The first technique is the use of "pagers" – we've already seen this with the more command.
+The first technique is the use of "pagers" – we've already seen this with the **more** command.
 Review its use now on our small uncompressed file:

     # Use spacebar to advance a page; Ctrl-c to exit
     more small.fq

-Another pager, with additional features, is less.
+Another pager, with additional features, is **less**.
 The most useful feature of less is the ability to search – but it still doesn't load the whole file into memory, so searching a really big file can be slow.

 Here's a summary of the most common less navigation commands, once the less pager is active.
 It has tons of other options (try less --help).
 - q – quit